Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% expandlarge id="create-new-application" header="Create new application" %}}

-Create the application in Altinn Studio with the organization that you have acess to as owner.
+Create the application in Altinn Studio with the organization that you have access to as an owner.
-Alternativelym you can create the application with you as the owner, if you are not testing it in a test environment.
+Alternatively, you can create the application with you as the owner, if you are not testing it in a test environment.

 ### Requirements from the muncipality